brendanmurty/murty.io/README.md

 #### Production

+After testing locally, commit and push your changes up to the remote repository.

-Run [deploy.sh](deploy.sh) to make a new version and deploy it to production:
+Then run [deploy.sh](deploy.sh) to make a new version and deploy it to production:

 ```
 bash deploy.sh "YYYY.xxx"